Changing Strategies for Shifting Consumer Demands

 The traffic analysis portion of the study included an evaluation to determine the redistribution of traffic if the corridors were separated.
 The study concluded that converting State Street into a low-speed, two-way roadway with on-street parking would provide better access to the businesses located between 15th Street and 26th Street, while at the same time creating a more pedestrian-friendly environment.
 Grant Street to the north would continue to carry the heavier, US 67 traffic as a two-way, highway thoroughfare.
 Coordination with the Iowa DOT would also be necessary regarding the potential transfer of jurisdiction of State Street to the city.

-Another goal of the study was to find a way to provide better connectivity from the downtown to the riverfront.
-Currently, the Canadian Pacific Railroad tracks run parallel to State Street to the south and divides the two districts.
+Another goal of the study was to find a way to provide better connectivity from downtown to the riverfront.
+Currently, the Canadian Pacific Railroad tracks run parallel to State Street to the south and divide the two districts.
 A single overpass at 17th Street is the only grade-separated crossing that provides uninterrupted access to venues south of the tracks, including the casino, regional trail system, and the riverfront.
 Locating another access to the riverfront would link a network of entertainment destinations and services to help attract visitors and residents.

 An undertaking of this scale requires an extensive amount of coordination between local and state agencies, area business owners, and the public-at-large.
 The Snyder & Associates team was able to bring these various groups to the table to solicit input and ideas through numerous public meetings.
 They also observed, documented, and evaluated existing conditions, along with the traffic operations throughout the downtown.